Suitable Spaces for Shape Optimization: The shape space

 where

 and the equivalence relation $\sim$ is given by

 \end{definition}

 The set ${\cal H}^{1/2}(\Gamma_0,\mathbb{R}^d)$ is obviously a subset of the Sobolev-Slobodeckij space $H^{1/2}(\Gamma_0,\mathbb{R}^d)$, which is well-known as a Banach space (cf.~\cite[Chapter~3]{Mclean}).
 Banach spaces are manifolds and, thus, we can view $H^{1/2}(\Gamma_0,\mathbb{R}^d)$ with the corresponding diffeology.
-This encourages the following theorem which provides the space of $H^{1/2}$-shapes with a diffeological structure.
-With this theorem we reach one of the main aims of this paper.
+This encourages the following theorem which provides the space of $H^{1/2}$-shapes with a diffeological structure. \begin{rrev} The next theorem is the third (and, thus, last) main theorem of this paper. \end{rrev}

 \begin{theorem} The set ${\cal H}^{1/2}(\Gamma_0,\mathbb{R}^d)$ and the space ${\cal B}^{1/2}(\Gamma_0,\mathbb{R}^d)$ carry unique diffeologies such that the inclusion map $\iota_{{\cal H}^{1/2}(\Gamma_0,\mathbb{R}^d)}\colon {\cal H}^{1/2}(\Gamma_0,\mathbb{R}^d) \to H^{1/2}(\Gamma_0,\mathbb{R}^d)$ is an induction and such that the canonical projection $\pi\colon {\cal H}^{1/2}(\Gamma_0,\mathbb{R}^d) \to {\cal B}^{1/2}(\Gamma_0,\mathbb{R}^d)$ is a subduction.